On Turkish Delight

-When I was a young boy I, like many other kids, read The Lion, the Witch, and the Wardrobe by C.S.
+As a young boy I read The Lion, the Witch, and the Wardrobe by C.S.
 Lewis.
-I didn’t like it enough to read any of the other books in the series (Michael Moorcock’s Elric books were more my speed), and I remember very little about it, aside from the lion and the wardrobe.
+I didn’t like it enough to read any of the other books in the series.
+(Michael Moorcock’s Elric books were more my speed.)
+I actually remember very little about it, aside from the lion and the wardrobe.

-But for some reason I do remember that one of the kids was tempted by the evil queen with something called Turkish delight.
-The way it was described, it was obviously some sort of a sweet, but aside from that, I had no idea what the stuff was.
+But for some reason I do remember that the evil queen tempted one of the kids with something called Turkish delight.
+The way it was described, it was obviously some sort of a sweet.
+Aside from that, I had no idea what the stuff was.

-Anyway, flash forward to today (well, a few weeks, back actually), when my family was visiting Istanbul as part of our Trip Around the World.
-And, being in Turkey, one of the things we got to try was real, authentic Turkish delight from Haci Bekir, the place that allegedly invented the stuff.
+Flash forward to adulthood.
+My family was visiting Istanbul as part of our Trip Around the World.
+Being in Turkey, one of the things we got to try was real, authentic Turkish delight from Haci Bekir, the place that allegedly invented the stuff.

 It was pretty good.